danivijay/gucs-wiki/activities/Collaborative Projects.md

 (Basic version of the app at: https://bloodbank-iiit.herokuapp.com)

 ### 5. [Guess the Quote](https://github.com/UdacityMobileWebScholarship/guess-quote)
-**Description**: An PWA quiz game called Guess the Quote, that asks the user to guess who said the following quote or which book it belongs to.
-The main idea is to include music and animations and cache them for rich offline experience.
+**Description**: It is a fun quiz game which is a progressive web app(PWA).
+Built during Collaborative Projects in Google Udacity Mobile Web Specialist Scholarship.This project is built to dive further deep into PWA and learn about caching music and animations using service worker.

 ## FAQs